marcos9966/rhumdapp/README.md

 # rhumdapp

-rhumdapp is based on [webview](https://github.com/zserge/webview) go library.
+rhumdapp is based on [webview](https://github.com/zserge/webview) go package.
-The purpose of rhumdapp is to be the skeleton to write desktop application using go, javascript and html.
+The purpose of rhumdapp is to be the starting package to write desktop application using go, javascript and html.
 Currently the project is tested on linux mint distro, so the following instruction are referred to debian based distro.

 ### Getting started